zozzlethena/docs/pages/tokenomics.md

 (known as _bribes_).
 Bribes can be added to _whitelisted_ pools and are distributed _only_ to voters on that pool, proportionally to their share of pool votes.

-Bribes accrue to voters immediately after having been deposited.
-Once a bribe is deposited, it begins accruing to all active voters on that gauge (eg. a bribe deposited 2 days before snapshot will accrue 50% to the vote-share in day 1 and 50% to the vote-share in day 2).

-An active vote is a vote placed in the current epoch.
-In this regard, voting right when a bribe is deposited ensures you are accruing the entirety of the bribe over the remaining time in the epoch, while waiting allows you to see what other bribes may come in on competing gauges.
-Remember, you only have one vote (one action per veNFT) per epoch.

 ## Rewards claim

 Rebase rewards claim is available one full epoch after tokens are locked.